trmaa/vanilla_c_web_server/readme.md

 firefox http://localhost:8080/index.html
 ```

-## Features to do:
+## Features to add and flaws:

+TODO:
-It lacks url encoding, file trees for directorys, querys...
+It lacks url encoding,
+file trees for directorys,
+querys...

+FLAWS:
+It handles text responces of up to 8kB.
+Its really bad at responding binary data.